 If you’ve done a bit of reading already, you might have come across these terms.
 The fact is that there is little difference between the three, and the terms are hard to define because manufacturers define them differently!
 They all exist for one common goal, however, and that’s to improve Wi-Fi coverage.

-Most of them work by plugging into an electricity socket, picking up your Wi-Fi signal from the modem and then retransmitting it to be dispersed in your home.
+Most of them work by plugging into an electricity socket, picking up your Wi-Fi signal from the modem and then retransmitting it to a wide radius in your home, effectively boosting your WiFi range.
 All you need is your Wi-Fi password handy!
 So, let’s get a quick look at the benefits and drawbacks of a Wi-Fi extender:

 |An easy ‘plug and play’ solution||Increases latency by using another ‘link in the chain’, which can affect speeds|